LiMinggang/bitswash/libtorrent/docs/streaming.rst

 -------------

 The standard bittorrent piece picker is peer-centric.
-A peer unchokes us or we complte a block from a peer and we want to make another request to that peer.
+A peer unchokes us or we complete a block from a peer and we want to make another request to that peer.
 The piece picker answers the question: which block should we request from this peer.